Only $99.00 away from free shipping!

 - Flatulence was reduced in healthy dogs

-Pet probiotics have the potential to maintain healthy balance in the gut microbiome and protect the gut barrier for your dog.
+The right kind of pet probiotic has the potential to maintain healthy balance in the gut microbiome and support the strength of the gut barrier for your dog.
 And a clinically proven spore probiotic can work wonders in keeping your pup feeling their best.

 Keep Your Dog’s Gut Happy with Just Pets Probiotic

 Just Pets Probiotic contains Bacillus subtilis and Pediococcus acidilactic, two strains of probiotics proven effective for supporting your dog’s gut.

 Adding just one capsule to your dog’s food daily can help: